 Follicular fluid is the important microenvironment for follicular development.
 Disturbance of the microenvironment could lead to follicular arrested or follicular atresia.
 In order to further clarify the effect of high concentration of Klotho in follicular fluid on PCOS patients underwent IVF, we performed correlation analysis with the follicular fluid Klotho and IVF clinical parameters in the PCOS group and the control group.
-As is shown in Table 3 and Figure 2, Klotho in FF of PCOS group was negatively correlated with the number of mature oocytes, while there was no similar correlation in the control group (Figure 2A).
-At the same time, we divided the PCOS group into two groups according to the median of Klotho level, and found that the rate of mature oocytes was significantly reduced in the high level of Klotho group (Figure 2B).
+As is shown in Table 3 and Fig. 2, Klotho in FF of PCOS group was negatively correlated with the number of mature oocytes, while there was no similar correlation in the control group (Fig. 2A).
+At the same time, we divided the PCOS group into two groups according to the median of Klotho level, and found that the rate of mature oocytes was significantly reduced in the high level of Klotho group (Fig. 2B).
 It is suggested that the high expression of Klotho in the follicular fluid of the PCOS group may affect the quality of oocytes.
-However, there was no correlation between Klotho and the number of retrieved oocytes, the number of 2PN fertilization, the number of abnormal fertilizations, the number of high-quality embryos on D5 in the PCOS group and the control group.
+However, there was no correlation between Klotho and the number of retrieved oocytes, the number of 2PN fertilization, the number of abnormal fertilizations, the number of high-quality embryos on D3 and the number of high-quality embryos on D5 in the PCOS group and the control group.